Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Simulation Results and Discussions

-Benchmark-1 represents the baseline architecture used in Fig. \ref{coFig}.
-Benchmark-2 represents the network architecture whose neuron number of the fully connected layers at the decoder is twice of that in the baseline architecture.
-Benchmark-3 is similar to the architecture of the proposed CoCsiNet.
-With some modifications, where the input of the co-decoder is the feedback from the cooperative UE, the input of the co-decoder here is the feedback of one UE.
-From the figure, the proposed CoCsiNet outperforms all benchmarks, which further demonstrates the importance of exploiting the correlation in the CSI magnitude of nearby UE.
-Different from the simulation results in the first dataset, the proposed CoCsiNet always outperforms the NNs without cooperation no matter what the BPD is.
-Since different datasets show different simulation results, we think the performance gap may be related with channel complexity.
-The gap increases with the channel complexity.
-For simple channel, the gap will be negligible when the BPD is high.
+Benchmark-1 denotes the baseline architecture previously illustrated in Fig. \ref{coFig}.
+Benchmark-2 characterizes a network architecture where the neuron count of the FC layers at the decoder is double that of the baseline architecture.
+Benchmark-3 is designed akin to the proposed RIS-CoCsiNet, but with a twist: while the original co-decoder input was feedback from the cooperative UE, here it takes feedback from a single UE.
+As the figure suggests, the proposed CoCsiNet surpasses all benchmarks, underlining the significance of leveraging the correlation in the CSI magnitude among proximate UEs.
+Unlike the results observed with the first dataset, CoCsiNet consistently outshines the non-cooperative NNs regardless of BPD.
+The disparity in performance can potentially be attributed to variations in channel complexity, as diverse datasets yield different outcomes.
+As channel complexity escalates, so does the performance gap.
+In simpler channels, this gap becomes inconsequential at high BPD values.

-Besides, we also compare the DL-based feedback methods with the CS-based method.
-Table \ref{CS} compares the NMSE performance.
-From the table, the CS-based method performs extremely poorly compared with the DL-based method, which is similar to the simulation result in \cite{8322184} when the compression ratio is low.
-In this work, the compression ratio in the CS-based method is extremely low.
-For example, when the BPD is 0.1, the compression ration is 1/40.
-In other words, the CSI is first compressed by 40 times and than discreted by a 4-bit uniform quantizer.
-CS may not handle this scenario because the sparsity is the only prior information that it can exploit.
+DL-based feedback methodologies are further juxtaposed with the CS-based technique.
+Table \ref{CS} contrasts their NMSE performance.
+The CS problem is addressed using the CVX toolbox.
+Notably, the CS-based method falls considerably short when pitted against DL-based strategies.
+This observation mirrors findings from \cite{8322184}, especially when dealing with a low compression ratio.
+Within the scope of this work, the compression ratio for the CS-based approach is markedly low.
+For instance, with a BPD of 0.1, the ratio sits at 1/40.
+The RIS-UE CSI undergoes an initial compression by a factor of 40, followed by a discretization via a 4-bit uniform quantizer.
+The inherent limitations of CS become apparent in such scenarios, given that it solely relies on sparsity as its prior information, neglecting the nuances of codeword quantization.

-Table \ref{CS} also compares the CoCsiNet with different cooperative UE numbers.
-The four-user cooperative case performs a little better than the two-UE case, since the shared information will occupy fewer feedback bits for each UE with more cooperative UE, There is an exception that the two-user cooperation outperforms the four-user one when the BPD is 0.05 because, during the network training process, we find that the NNs become more difficult to train with the increase of the UE number especially when the BPD is low.